MilesRamsey/milesramseynew.github.io/index.md

 Scored in the 99th percentile on ACT
 Buffer Bomb - disarming a “bomb” reading only compiled assembly code Created a Netflix clone using relational databases
 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: home
-search: exclude
----

 This site is built with [fastpages](https://github.com/fastai/fastpages), An easy to use blogging platform with extra features for Jupyter Notebooks.